Q&A (Questions for the Author)

 9. Have you had other books published?

 I have a problem with waiting on God’s timing – and in my zeal to get published wrote a very amateurish version of my story back in 2006 and was able to find a small local outfit to publish it.
 The press went out of business soon after.
 Nine years passed, and I attempted to self-publish, but lacked the necessary support and grit needed for promotion.
 When that endeavor failed, I stepped back and continued working on my story, improving and refining it.
 In 2021, while out on a run, I had an inspired thought to write an article to set people straight about my boss called “The Real Mike Lindell.”
 Mike shared it on social media which led to be being approached by Steve Bannon to be a regular contributor on his War Room podcast.
 I have since written articles for his newsroom and Charisma magazine.
-I have a second book – a devotional called “Radical Freedom,” set to release this fall by BroadStreet Publishing.
+My second book – a devotional called “Radical Freedom,” was released by BroadStreet Publishing in September of 2024.
+I am also one of 40 contributing authors for Kim Crabill’s upcoming book, “Always Remember: 365 Days of Wisdom for Life,” set for release on 9/2/25.

 10. What do you like to do when you’re not writing?